DaddyChimken/Norman-Docs/README.md

-# Norman-Docs
+# Norman Docs
-Documentation for Norman bot.
+The official documentation for Norman bot.